Moroccan Christmas: Plot

-Phyllis Vance throws a Moroccan-themed Christmas party, her first Christmas party as head of the Party Planning Committee.
-Alcohol is served at the party, of which Meredith Palmer takes full advantage—she gets so intoxicated that she accidentally sets her hair on fire while she is dancing.
-Dwight Schrute puts out the fire with an extinguisher and the party comes to a halt.
-Michael Scott then stages an intervention by gathering everyone in a circle to discuss how Meredith's alcoholism affects them.
+Phyllis Vance throws a Moroccan-themed Christmas party as head of the Party Planning Committee.
+Alcohol is served at the party, and Meredith Palmer gets so intoxicated that she accidentally sets her hair on fire while dancing.
+Dwight Schrute puts out the fire with an extinguisher.
+Michael Scott then stages an intervention.
 When Meredith continues to deny her alcoholism, the rest of the office find it best to go back to the party.
-Michael then talks with Meredith in his office before leaving the building.
-Meredith is told by Michael that they are going to a bar, but he actually takes her to a rehabilitation center.
-When Meredith sees this, she tries to escape, but Michael grabs her and drags her in.
-However, Michael learns that the staff will not check anyone in against their will, so he and Meredith leave and drive back to the office.
+Michael and Meredith agree to go out for a drink, but he actually takes her to a rehabilitation center.
+Meredith tries to escape, but Michael grabs her and drags her in.
+However, the staff will not check anyone in against their will, so Michael and Meredith drive back to the office.

 Dwight has been performing research to determine what will be the most popular toy of the current Christmas season: a doll named "Princess Unicorn".
-Dwight has bought every doll he could find in the local toy stores and explains he is going to sell the dolls to desperate parents for an enormous profit, retaliating to the fact that those parents waited until the last minute to buy their kids presents.
-Jim Halpert is skeptical that people would pay a high price for a doll, but he watches numerous customers come in throughout the day to purchase a doll from Dwight, all paying his asking price of $200.
-Toby Flenderson wants to buy a doll for his daughter, Sasha, so he can be the hero this Christmas, which would irritate his ex-wife.
-When he goes to Dwight to purchase one, he finds that Darryl Philbin has already purchased the last one.
-Toby begs Darryl to the verge of tears, and Darryl offers to sell it to him for twice the price.
-Toby tells him that he does not have the money with him, but Darryl allows him to pay him back later, and Toby becomes visibly happy.
-He is, however, slightly taken aback when the doll he gets from Darryl is a black version of the doll, but he decides not to complain.
+Dwight buys every doll he can find and sells them for $200 each to desperate parents who waited until the last minute to buy their kids presents.
+Toby Flenderson wants to buy a doll for his daughter, Sasha, so he can one-up his ex-wife.
+However, Darryl Philbin has already purchased the last one.
+Toby begs Darryl to the verge of tears, and Darryl offers to sell it to him for $400.
+Toby tells him that he has only $200 with him, but Darryl allows him to pay him back later.
+He is taken aback when the doll he gets from Darryl is a black version of the doll, but decides not to complain.